Globasa-Team/globasa-docs/spreadsheet_specifications.md

 Here I will outline the format this script expects for imported CSV data from the Google Sheets.

+## Word column
+The Word column is the term for this entry.
+- TODO: Rename `Word` column to `term`
+- TODO: Linter: check that only `WORD_CHARS_REGEX` `'/[^A-Za-z0-9 \-]/'` are present (term parser global constants)

+## Entry Note

+Entry notes are to be sperated by a period.
+(Maybe a pipe `|` if ntoes need periods.)
+Each note needs a keyword phrase followed by a colon.
+The data contained in the note depends on the colon.

+- Am oko: [Globasa term]
+- Kurto lexi cel: [Globasa term]
+- Am kompara fe: [Globasa term]
+- Am oko tabellexi [link to Correlatives in respective natlang]
+- Yongudo sol ton: [Globasa term]
+- Nota: free form markdown

 ## Etymology (LexiliAsel)